survivejs/webpack-book/manuscript/techniques/04_testing.md

 ![Coverage in browser](images/coverage.png)

 LCOV requires specific tooling to work.
 You can find editor plugins such as [lcov-info](https://atom.io/packages/lcov-info) for Atom.
-A properly configured plugin can give you coverage information while you are developing using the watch mode.
+A correctly configured plugin can give you coverage information while you are developing using the watch mode.

 ## Jest